ambossIconambossIcon

 Summarytoggle arrow icon

 Structural anomalies of the female genital tract may be present at birth or may be acquired later in life.
-Common congenital anomalies of the female genital tract are an imperforate hymen and anomalies of Müllerian duct fusion.
+Common congenital anomalies of the female genital tract are anomalies of Müllerian duct fusion and an imperforate hymen.
 Impaired fusion of the Müllerian ducts can result in duplication of the uterus, cervix, and/or vagina, while incomplete fusion results in an intrauterine and/or intravaginal septum.
 Rarely, the Müllerian duct may be completely absent (Müllerian agenesis), resulting in the absence of the uterus, cervix, and vagina.
-Acquired structural anomalies include intrauterine adhesions and labial fusion.
+Acquired structural anomalies include intrauterine adhesions and labial adhesions.
 Intrauterine adhesions occur following uterine curettage or as a result of pelvic inflammatory disease.
-Labial fusion is the result of estrogen deficiency during childhood.
+Labial adhesions are the result of estrogen deficiency during childhood.
 Most patients with structural anomalies of the female genital tract remain asymptomatic until puberty.
-While Müllerian agenesis, labial fusion, and an imperforate hymen present with primary amenorrhea, intrauterine adhesions present with secondary amenorrhea.
+Intrauterine adhesions present with secondary amenorrhea, while Müllerian agenesis and imperforate hymen present with primary amenorrhea.
 Infertility may be the initial symptom in all structural anomalies of the genital tract.
-The diagnoses of imperforate hymen and labial fusion are primarily clinical.
 Structural anomalies of the uterus and cervix are diagnosed with imaging such as transvaginal ultrasonography.
 Surgical reconstruction or resection is the main treatment for both the congenital and acquired genital tract anomalies.
-Labial fusion is treated with topical estrogen.
+Labial adhesions are a primarily clinical diagnosis, and are treated with topical estrogen.

 Icon of a lock